12Th Sikka Art & Design Festival Closes Dubai Art Season With Record-Breaking Attendance

-(MENAFN- Dubai PR Network) Dubai, UAE, 19 March 2024: The 12th Sikka Art & Design Festival, held under the patronage of Her Highness Sheikha Latifa bint Mohammed bin Rashid Al Maktoum, Chairperson of Dubai Culture and Arts Authority (Dubai Culture) and Member of the Dubai Council, marked a significant milestone with record-breaking attendance, underscoring its pivotal role in the local and regional art scene and reaffirming its significance in enriching the cultural and artistic landscape of the emirate.
+(MENAFN- Mid-East) The 12th Sikka Art & Design Festival, held under the patronage of Her Highness Sheikha Latifa bint Mohammed bin Rashid Al Maktoum, Chairperson of Dubai Culture and Arts Authority (Dubai Culture) and Member of the Dubai Council, marked a significant milestone with record-breaking attendance, underscoring its pivotal role in the local and regional art scene and reaffirming its significance in enriching the cultural and artistic landscape of the emirate.
 Dubai Culture proudly announced that the event, held under the umbrella of the Dubai Art Season, attracted over 162,000 visitors who immersed themselves in various artworks and masterpieces showcased across the houses within Al Shindagha Historic Neighbourhood.
 Additionally, attendees actively participated in artistic performances, entertainment shows, workshops, and engaging discussion sessions throughout the 10-day festival.

 Fatma AlHelo, Project Manager of the Sikka Art & Design Festival, emphasised the event's integral role within the local art scene.
 She commended the success of this edition, noting its significant impact and attractiveness within the artistic community, saying:“Sikka has effectively enriched the Emirati, GCC, and international cultural and artistic landscape, elevating public appreciation through unique cultural experiences and high-quality artworks.
 It plays an integral role in providing opportunities for established and emerging artists to showcase their creativity, thereby supporting and promoting Dubai's cultural and creative industries.”
 AlHelo also extended her gratitude for the invaluable contribution of volunteers to the festival's success, underscoring the Authority's commitment to youth involvement and development in cultural and artistic fields.